Jens Bergensten: Early standalone projects

 During his time working at Korkeken (meaning the cork oak), Bergensten spent his free time leading the development for the online role-playing game Whispers in Akarra, which entertained a small playerbase of several hundred players.
 He later discontinued this project after straying from the team's original creative vision for the project.
 Bergensten publicly released the world editors and source code for Akarras server client in 2008.

 Afterwards, he founded the indie game development company Oxeye Game Studio with Daniel Brynolf and Pontus Hammarber, who wanted to create a spiritual successor to Whispers in Akarra.
 The studio's first project was Dawn of Daria, a self-described "massively-multiplayer fantasy life simulator".
 After several public alpha tests, the project was discontinued like its predecessor, and Oxeye Games Studio switched their focus to various game jam project and tech demos.
 The company was soon known for the real-time strategy game Harvest: Massive Encounter and later the platform games Cobalt and Cobalt WASD.

 Until 24 November 2010, Bergensten worked for the online knowledge community; Planeto.

 Mojang Studios

 In November 2010, Bergensten was hired as Mojang's back-end developer for Scrolls (now known as Caller's Bane).
 He later began programming increasingly significant parts of Minecraft until he became its lead designer in December 2011, taking over from Markus Persson.
 Bergensten was part of the team that developed Catacomb Snatch as part of Humble Bundle Mojam, a game jam.
-In recent years, Bergensten has been featured in the teaser videos for Minecraft Live along with Agnes Larsson.
+Bergensten has been featured in the teaser videos for Minecraft Live along with Agnes Larsson.

 Currently, Bergensten serves as the chief creative officer of Mojang Studios.